-On September 6, 1974, two grouse hunters stumbled across the skeletal remains of Janice Ott and Denise Naslund near a service road in Issaquah, about 17 miles east of Seattle.
+On September 6, 1974, two grouse hunters discovered the skeletal remains of Janice Ott and Denise Naslund near a service road in Issaquah, approximately 17 miles east of Seattle.

-While interviewed by the police on the day of abductions, five female witnesses described an attractive young man wearing a white tennis outfit with his left arm in a sling, speaking with a light accent, perhaps Canadian or British.
+On the day of the abductions, five female witnesses reported meeting an attractive young man, wearing a white tennis outfit, with his left arm in a sling.

-Introducing himself as "Ted,” he asked their help in unloading a sailboat from his tan or bronze-colored Volkswagen Beetle.
-Four women refused, but one accompanied him as far as his car, saw that there was no sailboat, and fled.
+Introducing himself as "Ted," the man asked for their help in unloading a sailboat from his tan-bronze-colored Volkswagen Beetle.
+Four women refused, but one accompanied him as far as his car, where she discovered there was no sailboat, and promptly fled.

-The story got even worse, when three witnesses saw “Ted" approach Janice Ott, a probation case worker at the King County Juvenile Court, with the sailboat story, and watched her leave the beach in his company.
-She never came back.
+The story took a dark turn when three witnesses reported seeing "Ted" approach Janice Ott, a probation case worker at the King County Juvenile Court, with the sailboat story.
+They watched her leave the beach in his company, never to return.

-About four hours later, Denise Naslund, a 19-year-old woman who was studying to become a computer programmer, left a picnic to go to the restroom and never returned.
+About four hours later, Denise Naslund, a 19-year-old student, left a picnic to go to the restroom and never came back.

 Enjoyed the preview?
 Continue reading by becoming a member!